penny-luc/Snakeplant/README.md

 # Snakeplant
-html website about snake plants
+html website about snakeplants using code pen